optakt/flow-dps/docs/introduction.md

 Execution process starts when the Consensus Nodes broadcast evidence that the next block is finalized.
 The process ends when the Execution Nodes broadcast their **execution receipts**.

+Conservative Execution Nodes only process finallized blocks to avoid wasting resources.
+An Execution Node can be optimistic - they are allowed to work on unfinalized blocks.
+This can, however, lead to waste or resources if a block is abandoned later.
+Also, validity of unfinalized blocks is not guaranteed - Execution Node may be processing an invalid block.

 Execution nodes:
 - receive a finalized block
 - execute the transactions